-The seven-day walk from Martel to Rocamadour weaves through 130 kilometres (81 miles) of glorious French countryside, visiting fairy-tale castles, underground caves and passing through six of France’s most beautiful villages.
+The nine-day walk from Martel to Rocamadour weaves through 127 kilometres (80 miles) of glorious French countryside.
+Located in the Lot and Corrèze Valleys (adjoining the better-known Dordogne region), this walk visits fairy-tale castles, underground caves and passes through nine of France’s most beautiful villages.

 View from the watch tower of Château de Castelnau-Bretenoux